vijaykumar1799/Red-Wine-Quality-Prediction-Logistic-Regression/README.md

 - Algorithm used: Since this is the case of a binary classification, Logistic regression is used and the weights are optmized using the
   Batch Gradient Descent Algorithm.

-- Results: As results, the logistic regression model, predicts correctly with an accuracy of 86.87% and RMSE of 0.36.
+- Results: As results, the logistic regression model predicts correctly with an accuracy of 86.87% on the test set and RMSE of 0.36.